joelek/overdrive/readme.md

 ### ISO

 Create a disc image with the ISO file format through the `iso` task.
-The format is recommended for unprotected discs containing a single data track.
+The format is recommended for basic discs containing a single data track.

 ```
 overdrive iso F: image.iso